Daniyal Sultan: Reign

 In 1832, Daniyal was granted the rank of major by the Russian authorities for resisting Hamzat Bek's invasion of Djaro.
 Daniyal was awarded the Order of Saint Stanislaus of the third degree for his accomplishments against the Caucasian Imamate.
 He rose to the rank of lieutenant-colonel in 1838.
 He was escorting Jamaluddin, the son of Imam Shamil. who was given as hostage to the Russians in 1839 after the Siege of Akhoulgo.
 According to Lesley Blanch, Daniyal advised Jamaluddin in Avar to be brave, strong and courageous and to trust his new friends.
 The same year, Daniyal annexed the Rutul Federation to his lands.

 He received the right to wear the uniform of the Russian Imperial Guard of the Grodno Hussars and was promoted to colonel in 1840.
 However, as the sultan, he was subordinate to the administrator of Djaro-Belokan.
 The region was in 1840 included with the Georgia-Imeretia Governorate as the Belokan District, which was subdivided into three sections (Belokansky, Yeniselsky and Elisuysky), the last of which consisted of all lands of the sultanate that were under the direct control of the sultan.
 Two years later, the sultan became subordinate to the military district chief of the newly-formed Djaro-Belokansky District, General Grigory Schwarz, who began to restrict the sultan's rights.
 Daniyal did not want to go into direct relations with Schwarz and instead directly appealed to Nicholas I in 1842 to be accepted as a vassal ruler of his domains, rather than a subordinate to a Russian governor, with the same dignity as in the Principality of Mingrelia.

-Still hopeful of binge granted the princely dignity, he had his militia fight for the Russian troops against the followers of Iman Shamils in Gazikumukh from March to May 1842.
+Still hopeful of binge granted the princely dignity, he had his militia fight for the Russian troops against the followers of Imam Shamils in Gazikumukh from March to May 1842.
 He was granted the rank of general-major on and a few days later was awarded the Order of Saint Vladimir and the Order of Saint Anna.